defenseunicorns/bigbang-bootstrap-template/README.md

 * `values.yaml` with non-sensitive bigbang configurations.
 * `kustomization.yaml` which references `bigbang-base` and any desired packages as `resources`
 * Additional environment specific required resources such as secrets, custom credentials - some of which may need to be protected by SOPS encryption.
+For certmanager, include certmanager-secret for service account key per https://cert-manager.io/docs/configuration/acme/dns01/.

 ### Misc. / Additional
 * `.sops.yaml` contains the sops configuration rules mapping folders (or specific files) to SOPS encryption/decryption resources.

 ## Deployment Instructions
 Assumptions:
-* An existing Kubernetes cluster
+* An existing Kubernetes clusterhttps://cert-manager.io/docs/configuration/acme/dns01/
 * User has kubectl access to the cluster
 * User has kustomize installed